samuel-abhishek/expandable-recycler-view/README.md

     implementation project(':expandablecheckrecyclerview')
 }
 ```
-2.For using ExpandableCheckRecyclerView in separate application using har file, add the har file in the entry/libs folder and add the dependencies in entry/build.gradle file.
+2. For using ExpandableCheckRecyclerView in separate application using har file, add the har file in the entry/libs folder and add the dependencies in entry/build.gradle file.
 ``` java
 dependencies {
 	implementation fileTree(dir: 'libs', include: ['*.har'])